tanksdude/tanks-game/tanks-game/docs/ini-configuration.md

 * `Position.StartX` (default 120): Sets the window's starting x-position.
 * `Position.StartY` (default 120): Sets the window's starting y-position.
 Remember that this is counted from the top left of your primary monitor.
 * `Position.SizeMultiplier` (default 2.5): Controls the sizing of the window.
-The actual game's size is 640×320, so this setting scales it up to 1600×800.
+The actual game's size is 640×320, so by default the window is scaled to 1600×800.
 * `Bullet.PerformanceMode` (default 0): Controls whether to draw a circular outline around the bullet to represent its transparency or whether to draw a bar underneath it (no option for actual transparency because that is hard on performance).

 Note: Press F11 to toggle fullscreen.
 (Well, it's borderless fullscreen, but it still fills the whole screen.)